Central Tibetan Plateau alpine steppe

 The Central Tibetan Plateau alpine steppe ecoregion (WWF ID: PA1002) covers the high alpine plateau that stretches over 1600 km across the Tibetan Plateau to Qinghai Lake in China.
 Because of the high altitude—much it over 5000 m—the region is a cold, arid desert that is only 20% covered with steppe and meadow vegetation.
 The area has been relatively free from human development due to the hostile climate and unsuitability for agriculture.
 The ecosystem is relatively intact, and supports herds of wild antelope, sheep, deer, and gazelles.

 Location and description

 Towards the west, the ecoregion is on the southern Changtang plateau, a part of the greater Qinghai-Tibet Plateau.
 This area is a high basin between the even higher Kunlun Mountains to the north and the Himalayas to the south.
-The plateau tilts gently down towards the southeast, with elevations of 6,000 meters on the Changtang in the northwest to 3,200 meters at Qingai Lake in Qinghai Province.
+The plateau tilts gently down towards the southeast, with elevations of 6,000 meters on the Changtang in the northwest to 3,200 meters at Qingai Lake in Qinghai.
 The terrain is generally rolling plains.
 At wide intervals are shallow, brackish lakes.